Skip to main content

 A primary concern for men undergoing TRT is the management of estrogen.
 While some estrogen is vital for male health, including bone density and libido, excessive levels can lead to undesirable side effects.
 This excess is often a result of increased activity of the aromatase enzyme, which is housed in adipose (fat) tissue and converts testosterone to estradiol.

-A key driver of is hyperinsulinemia, a state of elevated insulin levels resulting from insulin resistance.
+A key driver of aromatase activity is hyperinsulinemia, a state of elevated insulin levels resulting from insulin resistance.
 This creates a challenging cycle ∞ higher insulin levels promote fat storage, which in turn provides more real estate for aromatase to do its work, leading to greater estrogen conversion.

 Anastrozole, an aromatase inhibitor, is a common component of TRT protocols, working by directly blocking this conversion.
 Inositol offers a complementary, upstream approach.
 By improving insulin sensitivity, myo-inositol and D-chiro-inositol can help lower circulating insulin levels.
 This reduction in the primary stimulus for aromatase can lead to a more balanced and manageable estrogen profile.